fz172/fanfly/_posts/2025-08-03-firewall_forward_work_topskin.md

 ### Static ports

 I already have static ports connected from the rear fuselage using Van's system.
 But Sling also has 2 ports right in front of the naca duct.
-I decided to connect it also, but have the penumatic line just short of connecting to Garmin.
+I decided to connect it also, but have the pneumatic line just short of connecting to Garmin.
 If the air speed is not accurate during the test flight, I will switch to using the Sling's static ports.

-The lines is 5mm plastic lines, so I connected them using a few barbed fittings, then converted to the 1/4" penumatic line using a quick-connect.
+The lines is 5mm plastic lines, so I connected them using a few barbed fittings, then converted to the 1/4" pneumatic line using a quick-connect.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczNE2gippw4PK6jR4MLqJnqI8WAkApZkOz8psJtTbMKZ6VYIlfGXGVeFp17zfbryeCod2N0mBZOs7G16Gn8OfHj13uTUqOewkprNXeT-hOOvdn50nl-ZIF-4L2hEmj7VEOBHraYtZez2xh291Mbmy7Fe7w=w1314-h1746-s-no-gm?authuser=0)